fieldtrip/website/tutorial/scripting.md

 Along the way, you will most likely expand on the subject-specific information.
 For instance, in the first step you used ft_databrowser to select some unusual artifacts in one subject, which you could write (automatically) in your subject .m file:

     subjectdata.visualartifacts = [
       160611,162906
       473717,492076
       604850,606076
       702196,703615
       736261,738205
       850361,852159
       887956,895200
       959974,972785
+      1096344,1099772
-    1096344,1099772 ];
+     ];

 ## Batching

 In the end we'll end up with a collection of several functions, either depending on the output of previous functions (e.g., preprocessing or artifact rejection) while others could in principle be called in parallel (e.g., averaging per condition or per subject).
-This could result in an analysis pipeline such as this (simplified) on
+This could result in an analysis pipeline such as this (simplified) one:

-{% include image src="/assets/img/tutorial/scripting/pipeline.jpg" width="600" %}
+{% include image src="/assets/img/tutorial/scripting/figure1.png" width="600" %}

 This will allow us to automate most of the steps that do not require manual labor (in this example that would be the visual inspection of the data to reject artifacts).
 This is called _batching_.
 Large datasets will often require quite some processing time and it will therefore often be the case that a batch will be run overnight.

 The worst that can happen is that the next morning you'll see some red lines in your MATLAB command window just because of a small mistake in one of the first subjects.
 Therefore, you might want to try using the `try-catch` option in MATLAB.
 Whenever something goes wrong between the `try` and `catch` it will jump to the catch after which it will just continue.
-E.g
+For example:

     for i = 1:number_of_subjects
       try
         my_preprocessing_function(i)
         % my_old_freqanalysis_function(i)
         my_freqanalysis_function(i)
         my_sourceanalysis_function(i)
       catch
         disp(['Something was wrong with Subject' int2str(i) '!
 Continuing with next in line']);
       end
     end

 ## Example batches

 The following function will load the data as specified in Subject01.m, uses the databrowser for visual inspection of artifacts, rejects those trials containing artifacts and then saves the data in a separate folder as “01_preproc_dataM.mat”.
-You can simply call it by “do_preprocess_MM('Subject01');”
+You can simply call it as `do_preprocess_MM('Subject01')`.

     function do_preproces_MM(Subjectm)